Join our international school community in the heart of the Swiss Alps

 IMPORTANT CONSIDERATIONS FOR ALL APPLICANTS

-Le Régent’s motto is “truly Swiss, truly international”, so it is not an imitation British or US boarding school “on the continent”, nor is it a simple international school catering to resident locals or expatriates, although it may have elements of both.
+Le Régent’s motto is “truly Swiss, truly international”, so are we not an imitation British or US boarding school “on the continent”, nor are we a simple international school catering to resident locals or expatriates, although it may have elements of both.
 As a day and boarding school in an exceptional location, Le Régent is forging a distinctive character of its own with a strong emphasis on “future-ready” learning, holistic education and the importance of outdoor education.

 Although Le Régent offers an education in English, the school is located in a French-speaking part of Switzerland and an ability to speak or a willingness to learn French is an advantage.
 Given the school’s setting, a love of sport and the outdoors is also an asset for applicants.